rolasaad20/TinyTape_rola/docs/info.md

 ## How it works

-Explain how your project works
+Explain how your project works all switches ON the LED display letter A

 ## How to test

 Explain how to use your project
+Set the inputs all to zero -  LED OFF
+To test each AND and the corresponding LED BAR set the switches connected to each AND to ON.

 ## External hardware